November 2025 — Overview for the Month

-The last Sunday, which marks the beginning of Advent, the liturgical color changes to purple, representing a time of penance.
+The last day of November is a Sunday and marks the beginning of Advent.
+The liturgical color changes to purple, representing a time of penance and preparation.

 3. Martin de Porres, Opt.
 Mem.